- Founder of the left-wing blog, Daily Kos

 In 2005 the New Policy Institute (NPI) hired Moulitsas to help it disseminate its pro-open-borders message to the broadest possible audience.
 Moulitsas announced that his efforts with NPI would be directed toward “building a Democratic Party that is focused on winning.”

-Moulitsas wrote extensively against Democratic legislators who supported the Iraq War, most notably U.S. Senator Joseph Lieberman.
+Moulitsas abhorred Democratic legislators who supported the Iraq War, most notably U.S. Senator Joseph Lieberman.
 As the Los Angeles Times noted in July 2006, Moulitsas “has made Lieberman's defeat a personal crusade.”
-When antiwar challenger Ned Lamont defeated Lieberman for the Democratic nomination the following month, Moulitsas claimed partial credit, boasting that Lamont's victory demonstrated that “even the most powerful, entrenched forces can be dislodged by people-power.”
+When antiwar challenger Ned Lamont defeated Lieberman for the Democratic nomination the following month, Moulitsas claimed partial credit, declaring that Lamont's victory demonstrated that “even the most powerful, entrenched forces can be dislodged by people-power.”

 Describing himself as “not necessarily a policy person,” Moulitsas in 2006 said his main concern was to help elect more Democratic candidates.
 “We support every Democrat that runs for office,” he declared.
 That same year, Moulitsas stated: “My long-term view is about building a movement with an ability to affect media coverage and the media narrative.
 The long-term goal is a progressive governing majority.”